-In the early 2000s, Societe Generale started to address the E&S negative impacts of its financing activities.
-In 2007, the Bank signed up to the Equator Principles, and then in 2008 an E&S Planethic Finance Group project was launched.
+In the early 2000s, Societe Genérale started to address the E&S negative impacts of its financing activities.
+In 2007, the Bank signed up to the Equator Principles, then in 2008 an E&S Planethic Finance Group project was launched.

-In 2011, Societe Generale's Chief Executive Officer F. OUDEA issued a public "Directive" setting the rules to address E&S impacts throughout the whole Group activities.
-Fourteen sector and transversal E&S policies have been issued since.
+In 2011, Societe Generale's Chief Executive Officer F. OUDEA issued a public "Directive" setting the rules to address E&S impacts throughout the whole Group activities and 14 sectors and transversal E&S policies have been issued since.